Drivers' Data Exposed in 7-Eleven Fuel App Breach

 An app used by drivers to cut the cost of fuel has suffered a data breach that allowed users to view the personal information of other customers.

-Names, email addresses, cell phone numbers, and dates of birth were exposed following the breach of the 7-Eleven fuel app, which occurred on Thursday.
+Names, email addresses, cell phone numbers, and dates of birth were exposed following the breach of the 7-Eleven fuel app in Australia, which occurred on Thursday.
 The app, which has been downloaded two million times, was taken offline for several hours while 7-Eleven worked on coming up with a fix.

 The company was alerted to the breach by a male customer who was able to access the personal information of several other users after logging into the app.